jdcloudcom/en/documentation/Middleware/JD-Distributed-Service-Framework/Operation-Guide/APP-Manage/APPList.md

 **Description:**

-- Applications can be deleted after the deployment group is deleted; otherwise, it cannot be deleted.
+- In case of having the deployment group, the application can be deleted only after the deployment group is deleted; otherwise, it cannot be deleted.

-- When deleting, a user can also select to delete the program package at the same time.
-By default, they are checked to be deleted at the same time.
+- When deleting the application, the program package and historical records will be deleted at the same time.

 - Before deleting the data, a user needs to well complete data backup work on his/her own.